The obvious question and the one I get asked the most is, “What are we supposed to do?”

 the wilderness will rejoice and blossom.

-it will burst into bloom….
+Like the crocus, it will burst into bloom….

 Water will gush forth in the wilderness,